brittonhayes/warhammer-aos/README.md

+# ⚠️ ARCHIVED

+Re-built from the ground up in the new and improved ✨ [github.com/brittonhayes/warhammer](https://github.com/brittonhayes/warhammer) ✨

+---

 # Warhammer - Age of Sigmar API ⚔️

 A REST API for public Warhammer Age of Sigmar data.
 Built with Go + Lambda.